MINISTRYGmbH/morrow-core/docs/controllers.md

 ### The page specific controller

 At least your URL specific controller gets loaded.
-It extends the default controller and has to contain a method `run()` which is automatically called.
+It can (and will most of the time) extend the default controller and has to contain a method `run()` which is automatically called.
 It looks like this:

 **app/Products_coolfunkyproduct.php**